aaronbloomfield/ccc/hws/dappintro/index.md

     - Under 'Environment' select "Web3 Provider".
 The pop-up window will tell you the options to run geth with, and you have already done that, above.
 Ensure that the "Web3 Provider Endpoint", in the pop-up box, says `http://127.0.0.1:8545`.
         - If you are using the Remix IDE, the pop-up window in Remix will tell you what you should use as your endpoint value (meaning what value to put after the `--http.corsdomain` flag).
 You should restart the geth node with that flag.
         - Click OK to close that pop-up window
+        - Note to Mac OS X users: if you are doing this assignment on remix.etherem.org in Safari, then this is the part that Safari seems to have issues with.
+If it is not working for you, then please switch to a different browser (Firefox or Chrome both seem to work fine).
+You can then cut-and-paste your code from Remix in Safari to remix in Firefox / Chrome.
     - Underneath the "Environment" drop-down box, it should now say, "Custom (12345678) network", with the chain number of our private blockchain instead of 12345678.
     - You should see your geth account address(es) populated in the "Account" drop-down box, with your `eth.coinbase` one selected
     - If there are any entries listed under "Deployed contracts" (in the left-hand pane), you can delete them -- this way we won't mix up any previous deployments with the one we are about to do